brammmieee/DWARL/README.md

 To attach to the Docker container, run the `attach.bash` script from the [scripts folder](./scripts/).

+### Known Issues
+When installing the package locally according to the [section](#local-installation-recommended) above, the issue might occur that upon creating the virtual environment, no activate script is created within the 'bin' folder of your newly created venv.
+To fix this issue, remove the 'venv' folder completely, reinstall python3-venv by running `sudo apt purge python3-venv` and `sudo apt install python3-venv`, after which you can try running the local install script again.

 ## Training

 To start training, run `train.py`.
 To view the available arguments, run `train.py -h`.